The Five Stans of The Silk Road

 Bukhara was a key trading post on the Silk Road.
 This UNESCO-listed city has many zig-zagged backstreets, bustling bazaars and historical monuments.
 Many call it "Bukhoroi Shareef", translating to Holy Bukhara on account of its hundreds of mosques and mausoleums.
 The city has seen various dynasties battling for influence as it has always stood as a centre of trade, culture, and scholarship.

 Today's afternoon of sightseeing starts off with a walking tour.
-Highlights include the Lyab-i Hauz which once supplied the city's water; the striking blue-tiled Abdul Khan Madrasah and the 9th century Mghoki Arrar Mosque.
-We will also visit the Kalyan minaret, which, as the tallest monument in town, is known as the 'Tower of Death' because prisoners were once hurled to their death from here.
+Highlights include the Lyab-i Hauz which once supplied the city's water; the striking blue-tiled Abdul Khan Madrasah and the 9th-century Mghoki Arrar Mosque.
+We will also visit the Kalyan minaret, which, as the tallest monument in town, is known as the 'Tower of Death' because prisoners were once hurled to their deaths from here.
 In addition, we will take in the trading domes that are the most famous symbol of Bukharan architecture.

 Day 14: Another Day Exploring Bukhara